 The common–interest doctrine, under applicable NJ law, requires a showing that the parties shared privileged information (1) due to actual or anticipated litigation (2) for the purpose of furthering a common interest, and (3) in a confidential manner.

-The court rejected the common–interest doctrine because HUMC and Carrier did not share privileged information “due to actual or anticipated litigation.”
+The court, in an opinion available here, rejected the common–interest doctrine because HUMC and Carrier did not share privileged information “due to actual or anticipated litigation.”
 Sure, they had a common interest, even a common legal interest, but unrelated to litigation concerns.

 The litigation interest did not arise until JNL sent the anti-love letter threatening legal action.
 So, when Carrier shared privileged information with HUMC during the due-diligence phase, it waived the privilege and now must disclose privileged documents, including its lawyer’s pre-call outlines, to JNL.